nop33/si/src/content/subpage/jobs/dea/index.md

       * Experience in a disarmament, arms control or disaster risk reduction

-      * Perfect English - written & oral
+      * Perfect English - written & oral; fluency in French or another UN language desirable

       * Experience working in a rapidly evolving environment and leading teams